nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 **Profiles**

-- All other Profiles are now "Active" status
+- All Profiles are now "Active" status
-- Condition Profile has optional condition.note added to profile minor version increased +1
+- Condition Profile has optional condition.note added to profile and minor version increased +1
-- Composition Profile has care-setting extension aligned with CareConnect results in a URL change but structure identical
+- Composition Profile has care-setting extension aligned with CareConnect results in a URL change but structure is identical
 - Composition Profile has document type value set aligned with CareConnect results in URL change but codes are identical
 - Removal of Organization reference from Person Completing record Section as it was an incorrect reference
 - Removal of optional element verificationStatus from Composition Profile as no requirement to use for Transfer of Care